Peaches and Wine, a divine dessert

 Instructions

-- In a saucepan over medium heat, combine the wine, sugar, lemon zest, and cinnamon stick.
-Bring to a boil and slowly stir to dissolve sugar.
-Add brandy or orange liquor if using.
-Remove from the heat and pour over the peaches.
+- Combine Ingredients: In a separate saucepan over medium heat, combine the wine, sugar, lemon zest, and cinnamon stick.

 Notes